 More than 80 ships have met their end along Kangaroo Island’s coastline.
 The Kangaroo Island Shipwreck Trail provides information boards at nine locations around the coast where significant wrecks can be found.

 There are stories about the ships themselves, their demise and sometimes stories of survival.
 Look out for the main boards in Kingscote and Penneshaw the give all the details.

 Reeves Point & The Mulberry Tree

-There are plenty of adventure activities to do during your Kangaroo Island trip to get the adrenalin pumping and the wear out energetic kids.
+There are plenty of adventurous outdoor activities to do during your Kangaroo Island trip to get the adrenalin pumping and the worn-out energetic kids.
 Here are some of them.

 Kayaking at Vivonne Bay